Irina17191/public_sector_salary_analysis/README.md

 Dashboards and visualizations were created using **Apache Superset**, while data extraction, cleaning, and aggregation were performed with **SQL**.
 Superset dashboards include **interactive filters** for deeper data exploration.

+---

+## 🛠 Technologies

+**SQL (PostgreSQL):**
+- CTEs for structured pipeline stages
+- Window functions (NTILE, ROW_NUMBER)
+- Subqueries for filtering and validation
+- Regex-based text cleaning
+- Conditional aggregation
+- JOINs across multiple declaration-related tables
+- Data quality checks (year completeness, duplicate main salaries, invalid income values)

+**Apache Superset** — interactive dashboards and visualizations, multi-level filters **GitHub** — version control and project sharing

+---

 ## 📊 Dashboard Visualizations

 The following charts are included.
-Click each to view the screenshot:
+Click each to view the screenshot (filters can be applied to each chart separately or to the whole dashboard):
+**Note:** The Superset dashboard includes **interactive filters** for **year** and **employee post category**, which are not visible in these static screenshots.
+Screenshots provide a preview but interactivity is available in Superset.

 ### 1. Average Salary Analysis Across Ministries
 ![Average Salary Analysis Across Ministries](charts/1%20Average%20Salary%20Analysis%20Across%20Ministries.jpg)